-Another possible future application of type-directed 936 slicing is in making it practical to reduce false positives 937 from typecheckers by trying to typecheck semantically-938 939 equivalent refactorings.
-For example, consider the two semantically-equivalent programs in fig. 8.
-Figure 8b uses 940 a simple nullability check before dereferencing x, while 941 fig. 8a stores the nullability of x in a boolean and then 942 checks that boolean instead.
-A nullability typechecker 943 like the Checker Framework's Nullness Checker [10, 58] 944 will warn about the program in fig. 8a, but not the pro-945 gram in fig. 8b, because it does not reason about whether 946 specific booleans are connected to nullability.
-We can use 947 a type-directed slicer to automate the discovery that a 948 warning like this one is a false positive, using the following steps.
-First, use TypeSlice to create a small, independently-compilable program that exhibits the warning.
-Then, apply each refactoring from a library of semantically-equivalent program transformations to this reduced program and re-run the typechecker; if any one refactoring leads the typechecker to no longer issue the warning, then the warning must have been a false positive (assuming the typechecker is sound).
-We could use a system like this one to avoid showing warnings that are definitely false positives to the developer, making typecheckers more useful.
+Another possible application of type-directed slicing is in making it practical to reduce false positives from typecheckers by trying to typecheck semantically-equivalent refactorings.
+For example, consider the two semanticallyequivalent programs in fig. 8.
+Figure 8b uses a simple nullability check before dereferencing x, while fig. 8a stores the nullability of x in a boolean and checks that boolean instead.
+A nullability typechecker like the Checker Framework's Nullness Checker [10, 58] warns about the program in fig. 8a, but not the program in fig. 8b, since it does not reason about whether specific booleans are connected to nullability.
+We can use a type-directed slicer to automatically discover that warnings like this one are false positives, using the following steps.
+First, use Specimin to create a small, independentlycompilable program that exhibits the warning.
+Then, apply each refactoring from a library of semantically-equivalent program transformations to this reduced program and re-run the typechecker; if any refactoring leads the typechecker to no longer issue the warning, then the warning must have been a false positive (assuming the typechecker is sound).

-boolean xIsNull = x == null;

-if (!xIsNull) { x.m(); }
+boolean xISNUII = x == null; if (!xIsNull) { x.m(); }

-(a) Extant nullability type

-checkers would warn here
+(a) Extant nullability type- checkers would warn here

 if (x != null) { x.m(); }

 (b) but not here.

+0. Trans a second is a line a second second